herraa1/msx-joyblue-v2/README.md

 ## Introduction

-The msx-joyblue is an adapter that allows connecting Bluetooth controllers to [MSX general purpose ports](https://www.msx.org/wiki/General_Purpose_port).
+The msx-joyblue is an adapter that allows connecting Bluetooth controllers to [MSX General Purpose I/O Interfaces](https://www.msx.org/wiki/General_Purpose_port) (aka joystick ports).

 The adapter is based on the [unijoysticle2](https://github.com/ricardoquesada/unijoysticle2) and [bluepad32](https://github.com/ricardoquesada/bluepad32) projects, both owned by Ricardo Quesada.